 Meet Jey Yayong, a teacher and now a marathoner

-Joining a marathon is no easy feat.
-It can get intimidating, especially for first-timers.
-Luckily there are avenues for people who are just stepping into marathon running.
-And Jey Yayong’s story is one that will inspire anyone.
-What makes him stand out among the many runners I’ve met is his stubborn yet humble disposition towards running.
-I say stubborn because Jey has this unbreakable and unquestionable desire to successfully finish his first Herculean race, The Bull Runner Dream Marathon 2020, which happened last Feb.
-16 in Clark, Pampanga.
 Despite setbacks along the way, Jey’s determination was admirable.
-Amid his persistence and steady progress, his sense of humility allowed him to optimize his learning experiences, gain friends and along the way, find his version 2.0.
-Through his story of being a teacher and a marathoner, allow his story to positively infect you as you also find yourself through your running journey.
+Amid his persistence and progress, his sense of humility allowed him to optimize his learning experiences, gain friends, and, along the way, find his version 2.0.
+Through his story of being a teacher and a marathoner, let him positively infect you as you also find yourself through your running journey.

 Tell us about your journey with People Ignite.
-Were you able to find what you were looking for (in this company)?
+Were you able to find what you were looking for in the company?

 Why is running so important for you?

 It taught me great lessons in life.
-First, it taught me to be grateful and to celebrate all my achievements whether those are small or big ones, like running a 5k or several 21ks.
+First, it taught me to be grateful and to celebrate my achievements whether those are small or big, like running a 5K or several 21Ks.
 Second, running taught me to keep going despite facing difficulties in life because in running, once you give up on yourself, you would never be able to meet your goal.
 Third, this sport taught me a sense of balance by enjoying life.

 What do you love most about running?

-Also, running for me is a simple and easy activity.
-You don’t need to be an expert to start running; all you have to do is to go outside the house, find a good route and run.
-Take it from someone like me who doesn’t know any sport!
-It’s really a good sport to start with.
+Running is also a simple and easy activity.
+You don’t need to be an expert to start running; all you have to do is to go outside the house, find a good route, and run.
+Take it from someone like me who doesn’t know any sport.

 How did running help you personally?

-I found Jey v2.0 through running.
+I found Jey 2.0 through running.
 I can’t imagine what kind of person I would have become if not for this sport.
 Maybe I’d still be a couch potato and doing unproductive things.
-By running and being disciplined at it, I’m able to have a healthy lifestyle, gain new friends and more importantly, gain self-confidence.
-I realized in this journey that I can do greater things!
+By running and being disciplined at it, I’m able to have a healthy lifestyle, gain new friends, and more importantly gain self-confidence.
+I realized in this journey that I can do greater things.
 I can actually help people believe in themselves, too.
 Ultimately, the best gift of running to me is [helping me better understand] my identity.
 If not for running, I don’t know what kind of Jey I would be.

 What kind of preparation and nutrition did you have as you prepared for TBR?

-I am happy that even after the race, I was able to join Jaymie Pizarro’s invitation for a post-race 10k run.
-I met a few more runners, we shared our personal stories, and the best thing was that I ran alongside her and gained a few more tips.
+I am happy that even after the race, I was able to join Jaymie Pizarro’s invitation for a post-race 10-kilometer run.
+I met a few more runners.
+We shared our personal stories and the best thing was that I ran alongside her and gained a few more tips.

 What were the challenges you experienced as you prepared for The Bull Runner Dream Marathon 2020?
 How did you deal with them?

-You had a great finish time of 4.28 and a 13th runner ranking.
+You had a great finish of 4:28 and ranking 13th.
 What is your most memorable moment during the race?

 What’s your message to people who hope to someday be marathoners?

-Focus on your clear goal and discover your whys.
+Focus on your clear goal and discover your ‘why.’
 This will help you back to your goal every time you get lost in the journey.